 General (USMC, Retired) John R. Allen –Director

 John R. Allen is a retired U.S. Marine Corps four-star general and former commander of the International Security Assistance Force in Afghanistan.
-Prior to joining Brookings as senior fellow and co-director of the Center for 21st Century Security and Intelligence, Allen served as special presidential envoy to the global coalition to counter ISIL, a position he held for 14 months.
+Allen served as special presidential envoy to the global coalition to counter ISIL, a position he held for 14 months.
 Immediately following retirement from the Marine Corps, Allen was the senior advisor to the secretary of defense on Middle East Security, and in that role he led the security dialogue with Israel and the Palestinian Authority for 15 months within the Middle East peace process.

 Allen commanded the NATO International Security Assistance Force and United States Forces in Afghanistan from July 2011 to February 2013.
 Allen’s command of the 150,000 U.S. and NATO forces in Afghanistan occurred at a particularly critical period in the war.
 During his command, he recovered the 33,000 U.S. surge forces, moved the Afghan National Security Forces into the lead for combat operations, and pivoted NATO forces from being a conventional combat force into an advisory command.
 Further, he established the division size Special Operations Joint Task Force.
 In the process, his forces closed or realigned over 500 bases and facilities.
 All of these activities were conducted in contact with the enemy and during active and particularly intense combat operations.